 For prices and to book the Candlelight Processional Dining package you can call 407-WDW-DINE (407-939-3463).

 We also prefer certain narrators (and some, like Neil Patrick Harris, are much more popular in general).
 We note below some of the more popular narrators among Disney guests.
+Here’s the 2014 Candlelight Processional narrator list (so far):

 A lot of people absolutely love the Candlelight Processional.
 We like it quite a bit, but we aren’t absolutely gung-ho, call Disney Dining the very first day the packages go on sale, crazy like some people.
 It’s neat, but definitely not the highlight of our trip.
 It’s beautifully done, but at some points it seems overly stuffy.
 I suppose I would much rather hear the recital of some Christmas Carols by the choir with the celebrity enthusiastically telling some other Christmas story.
 As it is, it’s very solemn and proper.
 It just doesn’t seem animated or lively enough for me, but that’s just my personal preference, I suppose.
+Your mileage may vary, and probably will depending upon how religious you are.

 We likely will not go in 2014, as we saw Neil Patrick Harris last time, who we think is about the coolest person ever, and the hosts this year when we’ll be in town don’t stack up to him.
 A few years ago, we booked the package, but it was mostly to see John O’Hurley, or J. Petermann, as fellow Seinfeld fans may know him.
 More recently, we went to see Whoopi Goldberg, because seating was included with our D23 Magic & Merriment event package.
 Whoopi Goldberg was okay, but on the “cool scale” she just doesn’t stack up to NPH or J. Petermann!